Cacti/documentation/Data-Sources.md

 ### Viewing all Data sources by device

-You are able to check the data sources asociated to a specific device in the Console -> Managment -> Data sources You can then search based on a device you may be interested in to view the Data sources in use
+You are able to check the data sources associated to a specific device in the Console -> Management -> Data sources You can then search based on a device you may be interested in to view the Data sources in use

 ![device datasources](images/data-sources-per-device.png)